 Before Federico Fellini became the world-renowned fabulist of European cinema; before he was celebrated for autobiographical exhibitions into his fantasies, sexuality, religion, and memory; before his name inspired the new adjective “Felliniesque” and therein cemented his international celebrity; before all of this, the Italian filmmaker made La strada (The Road).
 After the film’s release in 1954—as well as subsequent films like La dolce vita (1960), 8 ½ (1963), and Amarcord (1973)—Fellini’s name would be synonymous with such characteristics, which would popularize and sanctify his persona and films until the end of his career.
 La strada marked his first wholly Felliniesque picture, wherein his boundless formal and narrative energy are married to his ability to capture reality and reflect its truth through his dreamlike perspective—the mark of a true artist and poet.
 Fellini’s films would continue to reflect his own reality, resulting in a dizzying combination of personal influences.
 But his style never had greater dramatic effect than in La strada, which combines the director’s roots in neorealism; his affinity for variety shows, circus acts, and parades; and more than his later, increasingly fanciful work, the film embraces a tragic, almost lyrical, if not mythical romanticism that imparts it with a sense of timelessness.

 Fellini was somewhere in-between reality and a cartoon.
 He reached adulthood during the emergence of World War II, his existence consumed by a horrible reality all around him.
 And yet, for one of his earliest jobs, he chose to represent the world through caricature, creating sketches and cartoons for his own caricature shop.
-Later, he wrote gags and whole scenarios for filmmakers, often comical or fanciful; and he wrote a popular column for the magazine Marc’Aurelio, then wrote for radio and took several uncredited screenplay gigs.
+Later, he wrote gags and whole scenarios for filmmakers, often comical or fanciful.
+He also wrote a popular column for the magazine Marc’Aurelio, then wrote for radio and took several uncredited screenplay gigs.
 By the mid-1940s, emergent neorealist director Roberto Rossellini had taken Fellini under his wing.
-Rossellini’s neorealism movement was joined by dozens of other Italian filmmakers who sought to refocus the lens of postwar Italian cinema on the working class, and they shot on real locations and used unknown actors.
+Many other Italian filmmakers joined Rossellini’s neorealism movement, which sought to refocus the lens of postwar Italian cinema on the working class.
+They shot on real locations and used unknown actors.
 Fellini co-wrote the neorealist movement’s first major effort, Rome, Open City (1945), and he served as assistant director on Paisà in 1946, also under Rossellini.
-Not until 1950 and 1951 would Fellini move on to his own directorial projects, Variety Lights and The White Sheik respectively.
+Not until 1950 and 1951 would Fellini move on to his own directorial projects, Variety Lights and The White Sheik, respectively.
 The following year he received the Venice Film Festival’s Silver Lion award for I vitelloni.
 But not until La strada did all of Fellini’s cinematic faculties blossom and realize their full collaborative potential.
 Fellini finally became a highly individualized, stylized, and personal filmmaker in 1954.

 La strada premiered at the Venice Film Festival on September 6, 1954, and the festival’s panel of judges struggled to pick their Golden Lion winner.
 In the postwar environment, something as spiritualist as La strada would have been a political choice for the panel, as would a competitor like Luchino Visconti’s Senso, because of Visconti’s Communist sympathies.
-Instead, the panel awarded a safer choice the Golden Lion, Renato Castellani’s Romeo and Juliet, and gave La strada the second place Silver Lion (that year, the Silver Lion was also awarded to Akira Kurosawa’s Seven Samurai, Kenji Mizoguchi’s Sansho the Bailiff, and Elia Kazan’s On the Waterfront).
+Instead, the panel awarded a safer choice the Golden Lion, Renato Castellani’s Romeo and Juliet, and gave La strada the second-place Silver Lion (that year, the Silver Lion was also awarded to Akira Kurosawa’s Seven Samurai, Kenji Mizoguchi’s Sansho the Bailiff, and Elia Kazan’s On the Waterfront).
 The critical reception of La strada in Italy was, in large part, shaped by the country’s fascination with neorealism and what were perceived to be Fellini’s intentions with the film.
-Because Fellini refuses to spell out the themes and meaning of his film, Visconti described it as “neo-abstractionism”.
+Because Fellini refuses to spell out his film’s themes and meaning, Visconti described it as “neo-abstractionism.”
 Critics such as Guido Aristarco and Arturo Lanocita considered the film too vague or ideologically misguided in its sense of Christian forgiveness and redemption.
-Italian critics in artistic circles praised the film, but mainstream audiences received it with contrasting opinions, calling it unrealistic, naïve, and too clever for its own good.
+Italian critics in artistic circles praised the film, but mainstream audiences had contrasting opinions, calling it unrealistic, naïve, and too clever for its own good.
 Perhaps Italian critics failed to understand the film because it was something new—pure Fellini.
-Elsewhere, Italian cinema, which had been somewhat ignored by French critics since the advent of neorealism, was suddenly reconsidered by Cahiers du cinéma critic Dominique Aubier in 1955.
-Aubier wrote that the film belongs to a “mythological class”.
+Elsewhere, Italian cinema, which French critics had somewhat ignored since the advent of neorealism, was suddenly reconsidered by Cahiers du cinéma critic Dominique Aubier in 1955.
+Aubier wrote that the film belongs to a “mythological class.”
 Indeed, La strada would go on to earn upwards of 50 awards internationally over the next several years, not the least of which was the Academy Award for Best Foreign Film in 1957.

-Throughout the course of the film, Gelsomina could leave Zampanò a number of times, but she does not; instead, she repeatedly suffers his infidelities and abuse.
+Throughout the course of the film, Gelsomina could leave Zampanò several times, but she does not; instead, she repeatedly suffers his infidelities and abuse.
 She could have left him after the wedding at the farmhouse, where Zampanò spends the night with the materfamilias; she could have left after he runs off to bed a local tart in the village; she could have joined up with the large traveling circus that Zampanò refused to join; she could have left after Zampanò goes to jail for chasing Il Matto with a knife; and she could have stayed at the convent, where the nuns would have taken care of her.
 But like a nun, she devotes herself to her cause.
 Perhaps she stays with Zampanò because she feels she does not belong anywhere else, or perhaps because no woman in her right mind would stay with a man like this (and Gelsomina is not a woman in her right mind).
 When Il Matto asks her why she stays, she does not know.
 “If I don’t stay with him, who will?”
 Finally, she finds a sad kind of rationale to her life with Zampanò, as Il Matto explains that everything has a purpose, even a pebble.
-Her life equated to that of a meaningless grain of sand, she finds a kind of pathetic, but no less endearing philosophy to her existence.
-And yet, even this wholly minute justification is betrayed by Zampanò, making her what author Angelo Solmi called “a martyr to loneliness”.
+Her life is equal to that of a meaningless grain of sand; she finds a pathetic but no less endearing philosophy to her existence.
+And yet, even this wholly minute justification is betrayed by Zampanò, making her what author Angelo Solmi called “a martyr to loneliness.”

 The chapter on La strada in Tullio Kezich’s book Federico Fellini: The Films opens with a quote from Fellini: “This film is a complete catalogue of my entire mythological world, a dangerous representation of my identity that was undertaken with no precedent whatsoever.”
 From this raw, deeply personal source of inspiration, Fellini delivered a rare and, arguably, unselfconscious work of art unto the world, solidifying forevermore what it meant to be Felliniesque—self-indulgent creation for the sake of expression.
-With La strada, Fellini disassociates himself from neorealism and expresses himself purely, without a concern for how it will be interpreted by critics or audiences.
-The filmmaker achieves what he later describes as “peace with myself and my pride as an artist”.
+With La strada, Fellini disassociates himself from neorealism and expresses himself purely, without a concern for how critics or audiences will interpret it.
+The filmmaker achieves what he later describes as “peace with myself and my pride as an artist.”
 Though La strada may be a painful reflection of Fellini’s life, it remains an enigmatic fairy tale whose interpretation is so specific to its author that one cannot help but project meaning onto it.
 Perhaps this is why the film ensnares our emotions to such a powerful scale; it allows its audience to find its purpose within ourselves, just as Fellini and Masina found their own meanings with the story.
-That is the enduring power of Fellini’s work, beginning with La strada and lasting for much of his career afterward—the way his pictures were made for himself, yet also have a profound affect on his audience, is a cinematic rarity.
+That is the enduring power of Fellini’s work, beginning with La strada and lasting for much of his career afterward—the way his pictures were made for himself, yet also have a profound effect on his audience, is a cinematic rarity.